-Houses with an initial basic rent of more than € 720.42 per month (price level 2019) are in principle liberalized and can be rented out in the free sector.
-This means that the housing valuation system (also known as the points system) does not apply to this and the tenancy committee is not authorized to judge the rent.
+Houses with an initial basic rent of more than € 763,47 per month and minimal 145 points (price level January 2022, 141 points per July 2022) are in principle liberalized and can be rented out in the free sector.
+This means that the housing valuation system, also known as the points system, does not apply to this and the tenancy committee is not authorized to judge the rent.

 However, a different term applies to a fixed-term rental agreement, Model B. With this agreement, the tenant has up to six months after the end of the rental agreement to start a procedure with the tenancy committee for the assessment of the initial rental price.
 The law does not clearly state whether it means 'after the agreed (first) rental period' or, if the rent is extended, at the end of the rental agreement.

-If the property is worth less than 143 points, but the tenant fails to go to the tenancy committee within the aforementioned period, the property is liberalized for this tenant if the agreed rental price is above the liberalization limit.
+If the property is worth less than 145 points (January 2022), but the tenant fails to go to the tenancy committee within the aforementioned period, the property is liberalized for this tenant if the agreed rental price is above the liberalization limit.

 How does the annual rent increase work?